 You Have to Get Mad

 One thing I recommend that works well with changing your mindset, is to get mad at your debt.
-This means you should get angry about your debt and the effects it’s having on your life.
+This means you should get angry about your debt and the negative effects it’s having on your life.
 Decide that once and for all, you will stop living the paycheck to paycheck cycle for good!

 When you get your emotions involved, it gives you extra motivation to change.

-You 100% have to decide that you want to get out of debt no matter what, and that once you're done you'll never go back.
+You 100% have to decide that you want to get out of debt no matter what, and once you're done you'll never go back.
 It's time to take no prisoners, and get mad enough at your debt to kill it for good.